-Ideally, we’ve all planned out our post-show strategy weeks in advance, but as we rush to complete graphics and prep the sales team, sometimes post-show seems to be one of those things you can deal with post-show.
+Ideally, we’ve all planned our post-show strategy weeks in advance, but as we rush to complete graphics and prep the sales team, sometimes post-show seems to be one of those things you can deal with post-show.

 - Send out a post-show e-blast reminding leads of key messages and offering links to helpful resources

 - Invite leads to watch an online presentation